bubba925/SaunaAutomation/README.md

 `[INSERT PHOTO: Control board front with model]`

-### Soldered wires onto buttons
+---

 <img width="768" height="1024" alt="09C3DA80-3787-44A0-9E62-AC55F016CE01_1_105_c" src="https://github.com/user-attachments/assets/0eab3627-83ea-4f27-ac4a-62d1fbb3e52a" />

+---

 `[INSERT PHOTO: Relay board with COM and NO terminals wired]`

 ### Temperature Sensor Wiring

-The DS18B20 module VCC and GND are powered directly from the buck converter 5V output — not from the ESP-01.
-Only the data wire connects to the ESP-01 GPIO2.
-The module has a pull-up resistor built into its breakout board so no external resistor is needed.
+The DS18B20 module VCC and GND are powered from the AMS1117 3.3V output, the same as the ESP-01.
+Only the data wire connects to ESP-01 GPIO2.

 The DS18B20 probe is mounted using aluminum tape in the opening left by the removed 3.5mm aux jack on the inside control panel.
 The sauna has built-in Bluetooth for audio so the aux port is not needed.
 `[INSERT PHOTO: DS18B20 module mounted at aux port opening]`